Yes! You can use AI to fill out Form CMS-40B, Application for Enrollment in Medicare Part B

 2

-Confirms that the full legal name provided in field 2 is in the correct order (Last Name, First Name, Middle Name) and that the middle name is left blank if not applicable.
+Ensures that the name is filled in the correct order: last name, first name, and middle name, with the middle name left blank if not applicable.

 3